|Nutrition Facts (per serving)|

 This recipe was adapted to gluten-free diets from a recipe which appears in the cookbook Cooking Light - Holiday Cookbook, Buttery Apple Crumble.

-Prepare apples.
-Place in a large bowl and add 1 teaspoon of the vanilla extract, juice, granulated sugar, and arrowroot powder or cornstarch.
+Place apples in a large bowl and add 1 teaspoon of the vanilla extract, juice or cider, granulated sugar, and arrowroot powder or cornstarch.
 Stir to thoroughly coat apples.

-In a separate bowl, combine the gluten-free all-purpose baking mix, gluten-free oats, brown cane sugar, cinnamon, and salt to make the crumble mixture.
+Combine gluten-free all-purpose baking mix, gluten-free oats, brown cane sugar, cinnamon, and salt in a separate bowl to make crumble mixture.

 Add melted butter and remaining teaspoon vanilla extract.
 Stir to blend mixture.

-Remove foil and bake additional 30 minutes, or until the top is golden and bubbling.
+Remove foil and bake additional 30 minutes, or until top is golden and bubbling.

 Remove crumble from oven and let cool for at least 15 minutes.